learn-co-students/for-loops-readme-data-science-intro-000/README.md

-Then we can turn this length into a successive list of elements with the following:
+Then we can turn this length into a successive list of elements with the following.

 First, create a range object: